cdtomkins/certmonitor/docs/usage/faq.md

 ### What platforms does CertMonitor support?

-CertMonitor runs on any platform with Python 3.7+ and does not require any non-standard dependencies.
-Optional Rust bindings will be distributed as pre-built wheels for all major platforms.
+CertMonitor runs on any platform with Python 3.7+ and does not require any non-standard dependencies for orchestration or logic.
+Rust bindings are required for advanced public key and elliptic curve features, and will be distributed as pre-built wheels for all major platforms.